 Prior to her appointment to the House of Representatives in 2011, she was the Government Relations Officer for Clark County and several other county and transportation organizations in Washington state.
 Her successes for Clark County included obtaining funding for the Clark County Center for Community Health, the new crime lab, and the Salmon Creek Interchange.

-In the summer of 2015 Sharon was appointed to the Legislative Committee on Economic Development and International Relations.
+Sharon also serves on the Legislative Committee on Economic Development and International Relations.
 The bipartisan and bicameral committee, established in 1985, studies and reviews economic development issues.
 Its duties include special emphasis on international trade, tourism, investment and industrial development, and assisting the legislature in developing a comprehensive and consistent economic development policy.

 Sharon is a member of the NCSL Communications, Financial Services and Interstate Commerce Committee.
 The CFI Committee is responsible for protecting states’ interests in federal issues regarding electronic commerce, banking, insurance, securities and other financial services issues, interstate commerce and taxation of electronic transactions, telecommunications and interstate business activity taxes.